 Seniors have a tendency to be forgetful.
 Prevent hazards caused by space heaters, electric blankets and other flammable devices being accidentally left on by upgrading appliances to smart options.
 By simply plugging regular appliances into a plug-in control module, they can be controlled using your home automation system.
 Using a smartphone app or control panel, you can create settings that will turn off your new smart devices at a specific time to avoid accidents.

 Maintain carbon monoxide detectors

 According to the Centers for Disease Control and Prevention, carbon monoxide poisoning causes an average of 430 deaths per year in the United States.
 The highest rates are among people aged 65 and older, which is why having detectors in place is one of the most vital senior safety tips.
 As the weather grows cold and furnaces are being used daily, it's important carbon monoxide detectors are functioning properly.
 Test detectors to ensure they function and install fresh batteries, as needed.

 Icy, slippery walkways can be a danger to all, but especially to seniors who have trouble moving around.
 Use heated mats or deicing products to keep ice from forming and shovel snow away after a heavy storm.
 Installing handrails can make steps and entryways safer.
 Lastly, in the winter when it's dark outside, properly lighting the home's exterior makes a difference in preventing a fall.
 Using a home automated system to have exterior lights set to turn on automatically when it starts to grow dark ensures a path is well lit.

 Your loved ones don't have to be technologically savvy themselves to use these safety tips.
 With a home automated system, you can control house functions, such as lighting and cameras, from your own smartphone even from miles away, making it easier than ever to care for your family.

-Discuss your home automation options with a Vivint representative today.
+Discuss your senior alert system options with a Vivint representative today.

 Photo source: Flickr